yingweiwo

 Additional Infomation

-Erythromycin stearate is an aminoglycoside.
+Erythromycin stearate is an aminoglycoside antibiotic.

-See also: Erythromycin (has active moiety).
+See also: Erythromycin (containing the active moiety).

 Mechanism of Action